email2dhiren/Oauth2AuthorizationServer/README.md

 # Oauth2AuthorizationServer
-Spring Boot based Spring Security OAuth Authorization Server
+Spring Boot based Spring Security OAuth2 Authorization Server.
+Can be used for Multiple Client.